ssbc/ssb-markdown/README.md

 ### opts

-An object containing custom markdown parsing function. `opts` are the same for both `md.block` and `md.inline`
+An object containing custom markdown rendering functions. `opts` are the same for both `md.block` and `md.inline`

 `toUrl` is a function which accepts an [ssb-ref](https://github.com/ssbc/ssb-links) or @-mention string, and whether it is for an image or not,